rripio/DSD/README.md

 DSD
 ===

-A set of GNU-Octave scripts for calculating FIR loudspeaker crossovers.
+A set of GNU-Octave scripts for FIR loudspeaker crossover design.